BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/Package-Automation/README.md

 Also review the [**USE_Alitd setting on the C1UEXITS**](https://techdocs.broadcom.com/us/en/ca-mainframe-software/devops/ca-endevor-software-change-manager/19-0/securing/data-set-security/alternate-id-and-user-exits.html) setting, and for your exit, set the **USE_ALTID** value is to **+**.

+[**WTO#MSG**](https://github.com/BroadcomMFD/broadcom-product-scripts/blob/main/endevor/Field-Developed-Programs/Miscellaneous-items/WTO%23MSG.asm) - This utility allows you to notify others of specific site events by sending text strings, such as error messages, to the system log.
+This ensures that critical incidents receive the necessary attention for follow-up.
+Once these messages are logged, automation tools like OPS/MVS can scan the system log and initiate the appropriate responsive actions automatically.